laetho/dodora/README.md

 CRD (another experiment) and attempts to visualize the flow of commits on a component from HEAD to production.

-The goal is to produce data to govern and coach product teams when they might have lost their way.
+We will attempt to visualize data to govern and coach product teams when they might have lost their way.

 >The goal is to have the smallest delta between HEAD and what's